🌜

 • (4) An appropriate shortening of their given name (e.g., Joe).

-• A5 During your time as a VATSIM account holder, you must provide and maintain a valid e-mail address.
-This means that you must notify VATSIM of any changes to your e-mail address.
-Your e-mail address will not be shared outside the VATSIM organization without your express prior permission.
+• A5 During your time as a VATSIM account holder, you shall provide and maintain a valid email address.
+This means that you shall notify VATSIM of any changes to your e-mail address.
+Your e-mail address will not be shared outside the VATSIM organization without your express permission.
 Failure to maintain your e-mail address is grounds for immediate suspension of your VATSIM account, without notice.

 • A6 An account holder may register for and hold only one VATSIM account.